RockAfeller2013/setup_workstation/SOE/README.md

 I plan to put this behind a secure firewall/DMZ with everything configured so I can invite other developers via Parsec.app without them being able to access or steal any code.
 I can also access this remotely and continue my Vibe coding adventures from my Mac laptop.
 THe reason for this, I do am interested in allot of different things and some of them only run on specific operating systems, so this, why, I have virtulized, Linux, Windows, MacOS and even iOS for testing.
 I am running all of this on a single workstation, nowdays CPU, and M.2 is so fast and cheap.
 I have about 20 machines all at once and don't even have any performacne issues. cray cray.

+# DO NOT INSTALL WLS or Hyper-V on Proxmox Windows VM, it Breaks it.

 ## Windows 11 for Vibe Codeing

 This is my SOE (Standard Operating Environment) for Windows 11, which can be built on Proxmox.
 I use this as the base for my primary Windows Vibe code development environment and testing.